The Tyranny of Dreams

 More on Connectivity and Architectivity

-A rocky planet is an environment in which things can be (for all practical purposes) persistently static relative to each other - ie architective.
+A rocky planet is an environment in which things can be found which are persistently static relative to each other - ie architective.

-Smaller extra-terrestrial objects such as comets and even cosmic dust grains also offer such environments, but they are not nearly as rich, offering a very much smaller capacity for persistent stasis, probably limited to the molecular and crystalline levels of architective emergence.
-And let us not forget, that with an extra level of emergent architecture, novel connective serial narratives may also arise.
+Smaller extra-terrestrial objects such as comets and even cosmic dust grains also offer such environments, but they are not nearly as rich, offering a very much lesser variety of objects in persistent stasis, probably limited to the molecular and crystalline levels of architective emergence.
+And let us not forget, that with every extra level of emergent architecture, novel connective serial narratives may arise.
 Rocky planets provide opportunities for complex worlds based on stasis to develop, our own Earth being a bountiful example.

 Each rocky planet also provides a central reference frame for its world, against which the relative position and motion of all the objects of its world can be absolutely compared, thereby conjuring a rich self-consistent reality anchored to the planet - which, outside a planet (and outside a spaceship or comet or dustgrain) cannot exist.